PetitCoinCoin/everybody-codes/stories/01_Echoes_of_Enigmatus/stats.md

 I was late to the party and didn't expect any ranking but hey!
-Here I am, 51st by point and time!
+Here I am, 51st by time and 52nd by point!

 |Quest|Part|Global Rank|Global Time|Local Time|
 |---|---|---|---|---|